 We’ve heard of Hollywood’s casting couch for years, but these subtler microaggressions aimed at a fairly successful actress makes you wonder, Who do these f*cking people think they are?

-And if someone at that level experiences harassment, can you imagine what a more junior actress, office worker, intern or dishwasher experiences.
+And if someone at that level experiences harassment, can you imagine what a new or lesser-known actress has to put up with?
+How about office workers, interns, and dishwashers?

-Many professional women (and a few men) still deal with this type of behavior.
-Few talk about it.
-Few are willing or can afford to.
-There are no rule books telling us how to lean into our sisterhood to fight misogyny and other isms in the workplace, and in 2016 when women (and young professionals) lead the most profitable companies in the world, women still feel they have to be accommodating to men.
+Many professional women (and a few men) still deal with this type of behavior; few will talk about it.
+Not many are willing or can afford to.
+There are no rule books telling us how to lean into our sisterhood to fight misogyny and other isms in the workplace, and in 2016 when women (and young professionals) lead the most profitable companies in the world, women still feel that they have to be accommodating to men.

 Why women remain silent